 I love books.
 Yesterday, I’ve stopped by Powell’s Bookstore downtown Portland, the way I do at least once a month.
 In addition to being surrounded by books, this pilgrim gives me a chance to discover books Amazon’s recommendation algorithm would miss.
 While roving the colorful rooms, my eye was caught by the subtitle of a new book: Gary Gygax and the birth of Dungeon & Dragons.

-I immediately found myself thirty-three years in the past, when I discovered with my friends AD&D (in its French edition, s’il vous plait!).
+I immediately found myself thirty-three years in the past, when I discovered with my friends AD&D (in its French edition, s’il Vous plait!).
 I bought the book (Empire of Imagination by Michael Witwer).
-It was a bit pricy, but really interesting as it tells the reader the sorry of the birth of D&D and Gary’s biography.
-Like most role players, I knew the name Gygax but that was it.
+It was a bit pricy but really interesting as it tells the reader the sorry for the birth of D&D and Gary’s biography.
+Like most role-players, I knew the name Gygax but that was it.
 To be true, you don’t really need much more to play.
 AD&D gave us access to a fantastic treasure.
-Beside the endless campaigns played during the weekends – and more –, I learned to use my imagination.
-I’ve stopped playing years ago, maybe because role playing is a social game, and I’ve left many friends behind as I jumped from countries to countries.
-However, I never stopped messing with computers, and imagination is probably one of the most important skill you need to become a passionate programmer.
-So thank you M. Gygax!
+Besides the endless campaigns played during the weekends – and more –, I learned to use my imagination.
+I’ve stopped playing years ago, maybe because role-playing is a social game, and I’ve left many friends behind as I jumped from countries to countries.
+However, I never stopped messing with computers, and imagination is probably one of the most important skills you need to become a passionate programmer.
+So thank you, M. Gygax!